kgisl/pythonFDP/Unit II.md

 there is more than one statement, the results appear one at a time as the statements execute.

-For example, the script
+For example, the script executes and produces the output one by one.

-Produces the output

-1

-2

 **2.1.2 Interactive Mode**